 As far as Eastern Manasseh aka Gilead goes.
 Some of my other beliefs about Manasseh's destiny would lead me to wonder if it's possible that Japanese Americans are a bulk of the ones descended from Manasseh, but perhaps also the Japanese in Brazil.
 But to be more scholarly about it, when Genesis 48 says Manasseh would be a "great people" the Hebrew word for "people" is Am, which could also be rendered Em.
 So that kind of makes me think of the Emishi and thus Princess Mononoke.
 Or the name of the Emishi could also be related to Nimshi, the grandfather of Jehu, a king of Israel who's origin was in Giliead/Eastern Manasseh.

 There are theories of the Japanese being among pre-Columbian visitors to the Americas, including specifically in New Mexico.
-Empress Jingu is said to have traveled to some far off land and conquered it, assumptions that this was Korean are largely how this myth is discussed.
+Empress Jingu is said to have traveled to some far off land and conquered it, assumptions that this was Korea are largely how this myth is discussed.
 But I think it could be America.
 The Emishi were driven east as they were presumably wiped out, perhaps some of them fled across the Atlantic.
 Also Mitochondrial Haplogroup B is a genetic connection between the Japanese and Native South Americans.

 Attempts to give some Japanese words a Hebrew origin include saying Gaijin comes from Goyim, thing is I don't think Goyim meant that till pretty late.